zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 7. Measure DNA concentration using Nanodrop.

-### T7 *in vitro* transcription (IVT)
+## T7 *in vitro* transcription (IVT)

-1. Within the BSC, clean all barrier pipette tips and pipettes, gloves, and bench space with RNase Zap or Eliminase (chemical shelf in Room 230).
-Use the MegaScript RNAi kit (-20ºC Stagmoose) to assemble the IVT reaction.
+1. Within the BSC, clean all barrier pipette tips and pipettes, gloves, and bench space with RNase Zap or Eliminase.
+Use the MegaScript RNAi kit to assemble the IVT reaction.

     |  Component | Volume |
     |--------------|---------|